-• Project Goals: The purpose of this project provides safe navigation channel for commercial, recreational and U.S. Coast Guard use.
+Project Goals: The purpose of this project provides safe navigation channel for commercial, recreational and U.S. Coast Guard use.
 Indian River Inlet is the only water access point into the Delaware Inland Bay area that includes Indian River Bay and Rehoboth Bay.

 PL 113-2 Supplemental Funds (Sandy) received for this O&M navigation project total \$1,300,000.
-These funds were used to repair 300 linear feet of the north jetty including removal of the severely damaged walkway and sand tightening of this portion of the structure.
+These funds were used to repair 300 linear feet of the north jetty including removal of the damaged walkway and sand tightening of this portion of the structure.
 This work was completed in December 2013.
 Additionally, the Indian River Inlet flood shoal was utilized as a borrow source for the post-Sandy shore protection project constructed to the north of the navigation project.
+Project Condition Surveys will be conducted in FY16.